-In my post about checking the residual plots, I explain the importance of verifying the regression assumptions.
+In my post about checking the residual plots, I explain the importance of verifying the OLS linear regression assumptions.
 You want these plots to display random residuals (no patterns) that are uncorrelated and uniform.
 Generally speaking, if you see patterns in the residuals, your model has a problem, and you might not be able to trust the results.

 Heteroscedasticity produces a distinctive fan or cone shape in residual plots.
 To check for heteroscedasticity, you need to assess the residuals by fitted value plots specifically.
 Typically, the telltale pattern for heteroscedasticity is that as the fitted values increases, the variance of the residuals also increases.

 You can see an example of this cone shaped pattern in the residuals by fitted value plot below.
 Note how the vertical range of the residuals increases as the fitted values increases.
 Later in this post, we’ll return to the model that produces this plot when we try to fix the problem and produce homoscedasticity.